 by Kristen Wawruck

-Formations, the first major exhibition of Kelly Akashi’s work, provides a glimpse of the artist’s personal cosmology in a distinct visual language composed of memories, earthly wonders, and fragments of herself.
+Formations, the first major survey of Kelly Akashi’s work, provides a glimpse of the artist’s personal cosmology in a distinct visual language composed of memories, earthly wonders, and fragments of herself.
 The word “cosmos” usually pertains to the universe, but its origin in Greek also defines it as the ordering of things.
-Both meanings manifest and rub against each other in this sweeping survey at the San Jose Museum of Art with crafted objects that ask: how can we mark our time on earth—our cosmos, in all its contradictions, in forms that are both fraught and tender?
-This exhibition compiles Akashi’s answers, capturing the full breadth of her deep curiosity and prolific output over the last ten years.
+Both meanings manifest and rub against each other in this sweeping exhibition at the San Jose Museum of Art with crafted objects that ask: how can we mark our time on earth—our cosmos, in all its contradictions, in forms that are both fraught and tender?
+This show compiles Akashi’s answers, capturing the full breadth of her deep curiosity and prolific output over the last ten years.

 The exhibition’s first gallery offers an encounter with ideas about land, displacement, dispossession and methods of reclamation and resilience.
 Conjoined Tumbleweeds (2022), a set of delicately intertwined branches cast in bronze, serves as a sentinel for groupings of sculptures that mine and memorialize her family’s history as prisoners in Poston, Arizona.
 The internment of Japanese-American citizens—an act of racial carcerality on American Indian reservations—remains undiscussed in nativist WWII histories and often within the families it traumatized, Akashi’s notwithstanding.
 A descendent looking for traces of these stories in physical form might find nothing but rubble remains at the sites of these camps, as the artist did in her trips to Poston over the last two years.